Solitons and geometrical structures in a perfect fluid spacetime: Abstract

 \section{Abstract}

 Geometrical aspects of a perfect fluid spacetime are described in terms of different curvature tensors and $\eta$-Ricci and $\eta$-Einstein solitons in a perfect fluid spacetime are determined.
 Conditions for the Ricci soliton to be steady, expanding or shrinking are also given.
-In a particular case when the potential vector field $\xi$ of the soliton is of gradient type, $\xi:=grad(f)$, we derive from the soliton equation a Laplacian equation satisfied by $f$.
+In a particular case when the potential vector field $\xi$ of the soliton is of gradient type, $\xi:=grad(f)$, we derive a Poisson equation from the soliton equation.